qiuxintao101/cobra/docs/tutorials.rst

 Download and set-up for running the GR_ChIP sample dataset
 **********************************************************

   Please use the following command to download the GR_ChIP sample dataset.
 This dataset is of moderate size (3.9 G) and may take 5-10 minutes to download.
+It contains the data files, as well as the config files - ``config.yaml`` and ``metasheet.csv`` - filled with correct parameters.

   .. code-block:: Bash

      snakemake download_example_GR_ChIP

   When the data set is downloaded, we can proceed to set up for the run.
 Usually for running CoBRA on a new experiment, the two config files ``config.yaml`` and ``metasheet.csv`` would need to be set up acccordingly.
 In this tutorial, they have been filled already.

-Note in ``config.yaml``, the parameter `motif` has been set as true to perform motif enrichement and clustering analysis.
+  Note in ``config.yaml``, the parameter `motif` has been set as `true` to perform motif enrichement and clustering analysis.
+The DEseq normalize method parameter `nor_method` was set as `depth` to opt for normlization by the sequence depth of each sample.

   To check if the setup is correct, begin a dry run via the following command: